 Puno - the peruvian city of lake Titicaca, and there, visit the float islands called "urus", awesome!

 Yes, you can do all this route in 14 days.

 I have taken 4 groups to Peru for about the same amount of time.
 You should be able to fly to Lima, then Cuzco, explore Sacred Valley, then Machu Picchu, then take the tourist bus to Puno to see the floating reed islands in Lake Titicaca.
 Definitely do the one-night homestay on Amantani Island.
 If you can afford to fly to Arequipa,(otherwise, there is a 10 hour bus ride, which takes you through fascinating back country) that is the best to see the Colca Canyon.(home of the condor and 2 x deep as the Grand Canyon) Then fly back to Lima.
-That will keep you busy for 14 days! over 6 years ago
+That will keep you busy for 14 days! almost 7 years ago

 Hi Sunshine81, I just spent 12 days in Peru.
 The distances are deceptively far between cities so I wouldn't try to pack too many places in, and rather enjoy a few places longer.
 Here is what I did:

 Lima to Ica/Huacachina (5 hours by bus) - 1.5 days

 Ica to Arequipa (overnight bus) - 3 days